 How Can an Attorney Fight My DWI Case?

 Fourth Amendment Protections

-When an individual is suspected of driving under the influence, they are normally given Standardized Field Sobriety Tests (SFST) in order to determine if they are intoxicated.
-These tests generally involve following a pen with your eyes, walking a straight line, or balancing on one foot.
-The National Highway Traffic Safety Administration sets strict guidelines on the administration of Standardized Field Sobriety Tests (SFST).
-If these guidelines were not followed by the officer, your attorney may be able to challenge the admission of those tests in court.
+When a person is suspected of driving under the influence, they are usually subjected to Standardized Field Sobriety Tests (SFST).
+These tests typically include following a pen with your eyes, walking in a straight line, or balancing on one foot.
+The National Highway Traffic Safety Administration sets strict guidelines on the administration of these tests.
+If the officer did not adhere to these guidelines, your attorney can challenge the admission of these tests in court.

 Challenge to the Intoxilyzer (Breath Test)

 An individual suspected of driving under the influence will be asked to submit a sample of their breath to determine their Blood Alcohol Content (BAC) using a machine called the Intoxilyzer.
 This complex machine must be properly calibrated and inspected.
 If there were any procedural errors, environmental factors, or human body variables that could have influenced the BAC reading, your attorney could challenge the results in court.

 DWI cases can vary greatly depending on the specific circumstances, but having an experienced DWI attorney in Austin by your side can significantly influence the outcome.
 Don’t hesitate to reach out to us for a consultation to discuss your case and understand how we can help.